Crassula 'Morgan's Beauty'

 Crassula 'Morgan's Pink'

-Crassula 'Morgan's Beauty' is a compact succulent with thick silvery-green leaves that closely crowd the stems.
-It grows up to 4 inches (10 cm) tall and is usually about as wide as it is tall.
-Nearly stemless clusters of dark pink, fragrant flowers appear from winter to spring.
+Crassula 'Morgan's Beauty' is a compact succulent with thick fleshy silvery-green leaves that closely crowd the stems.
+It grows up to 4 inches (10 cm) tall and is usually nearly equal in width.
+Large terminal clusters of sweetly fragrant dark pink flowers appear from winter to spring.
+There is also a white-flowered form of this hybrid, which originated in the collection of Rudolf Schulz in Victoria, Australia.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).